kiali/kiali/tests/e2e/README.md

 ## Run notes

 * The Bookinfo namespace is cleaned of pre-existing Circuit Breakers and Virtual Services.
-  Therefore, igore any errors during the clearnup that follow the message:
+  Therefore, ignore any errors during the clean-up that follow the message:
     "Cleanning up (Note: ignore messages: "Error from server..."